 - An involuntary confession.
 Generally, the right not to incriminate oneself does apply to juveniles in Ohio.

 - An improper seizure.
 The police and government need proper grounds to conduct a search of a person or their property.

-- In theft cases, we argue that the items taken were worth less than those charged.
+- Value of theft.
+In theft cases, we argue that the items taken were worth less than those charged.

 - No factual claim.
 We argue all the facts that support the juvenile’s claim.
 For example, we may argue that a store cannot charge a juvenile with shoplifting until the juvenile leaves the store or passes through a checkout line.

 What are the penalties for juvenile offenses in Columbus?

 The aim of the juvenile justice system is to help the juvenile reform where possible.
 Another aim is to help the child stay with his/her family.
 In juvenile cases, the judge, defense lawyer, and prosecution all work together to try to craft the best plan – if a juvenile is determined to be unruly or delinquent.

 Some of the common resolutions of juvenile offenses are:

 - Mandatory counseling such as mandatory attendance at substance abuse programs or anger management programs